maxg203/dotfiles/README.md

 ```
 Now manage your dotfiles just like any other repository except that you should now use the `config` alias instead of `git`.

-# Install your dotfiles on another system
+# Install these dotfiles on another system
 ``` shell
 alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'